Game Day Protocol

 - Black referee socks with three white stripes at the top or the USSF referee logo on the top

-- predominantly black shoes.
+- Predominantly black shoes.

 - Any visible under shirts should be black.
 Black baseball-style caps with no logos may be worn.